 - Breast asymmetry

-- Upper back and neck pain
+- Upper back and/or neck pain

 - Difficulty finding comfortable bras

 - Skin rashes beneath the breast fold

 FAQs About Breast Reduction Surgery

 Yes.
 While rare, Breast Reduction is associated with some risks and complications, as with any invasive surgery.